Bad Religions

 The Bible is a collection of religious texts or scriptures held to a certain degree to be sacred in Christianity and other Abrahamic religions.
 The Old Testament is said to have been started as far back as 1200 BC and is the original Hebrew Bible containing alleged scriptures, stories, and the ‘word of God’ from the Jewish faith.
 Christians allegedly wrote the New Testament in the first century AD.

 Believers in the Bible generally consider it a product of divine inspiration.
-Still, their understanding of what that means and interpretation of the text vary because it’s intricate and ambiguous.
-Today, it sounds more like a fairy tale with inexplicable context.
+Still, their understanding of what that means and their interpretation of the text vary because the text is intricate and ambiguous.
+Today, it sounds more like a fairy tale with an inexplicable context.
 Could it be that the Bible isn’t actually the word of God?
 A group of wise men, perhaps with less than noble intentions, drew upon ancient traditions, stories, and lore from various cultures that existed before them.
 They may have taken these narratives, modified some details, and created a new collection of tales.

 Biblical criticism, especially higher criticism, emerged during the Enlightenment in the early 18th century.
-This period was marked by a dramatic shift in how scholars approached biblical texts and all forms of literature and philosophy.
+During this period, scholars dramatically shifted how they approached biblical texts, literature, and philosophy.
 Scholars began applying the same rigorous methods and perspectives to the Bible as to other ancient texts.
-Higher criticism focused on understanding biblical documents’ context, authorship, and original meaning, emphasizing reason and historical principles rather than revelation or faith.
+Higher criticism focused on understanding the context, authorship, and original meaning of biblical documents, emphasizing reason and historical principles rather than revelation or faith.

 This rational approach opened the door to ethical critiques of the Bible’s teachings, which sparked significant debate.
 Critics have pointed to teachings on slavery, genocide, killings, and patriarchy, as well as meanings of fictional biblical characters like the snake who talks and other creatures, questioning how these align with contemporary ethical standards and views.